The Building Edit

 Every client I worked with who got burned told me the same thing: "I wish I had met you earlier."
 Foundation First™ is my answer to that.
 It's the system I wish I'd had.
 And it's the system I'm giving to you.

-You're standing in your house at the drywall phase.
+You're standing in your house at the drywall stage.
 The walls are up.
 You walk down to the lower level by the garage.
 The contract said it would be "finished."

 Then you see it.
 Cheap vinyl on the floor.
 Rough walls.
 Exposed pipes along the ceiling.
 The water heater and air handler, sitting there, uncovered.
 You call the builder.